Partitions of Graphs into Special Bipartite Graphs: Classification of small excluded subgraphs

-However if we do not require connectedness or maximum degree at most 2 (since we do not forbid $2K_2$ or $S_4$), then each template graph $G_i$ can consist of arbitrarily many star components with arbitrary degrees.
+If we do not require connectedness or maximum degree at most 2 (since we do not forbid $2K_2$ or $S_4$), then each template graph $G_i$ can consist of {\bf arbitrarily many star components} with arbitrary degrees.
+We call them {\bf star orchards}.
 A trivial lower bound $\lceil\frac{n}{2}\rceil$ comes from the fact that the template graphs contain at most $n-1$ edges.

 Assume first that $n$ is even.
 An upper bound can be derived from the former double star construction (see Figure~\ref{doub}): If we delete the central edge of each double star, then we have two disjoint stars in each graph $G_i$ without any induced $P_4$.
-The remaining extra edges form a matching which can be considered as a set of disjoint stars and the last template graph in the partition.
+The remaining extra edges form a matching that can be considered as a set of disjoint stars and the last template graph in the partition.
 This gives the upper bound $\frac n2+1$.
-In fact, this is the exact value of $\chi'_{\{P_4, C_4\}}(n)$ for even $n$: Observe that at most one (star orchard) template graph can have $n-1$ edges, i.e.\ at most one template graph can be a single star on $n$ vertices, because the center of one such star cannot be contained in any other template graph.
+In fact, this is the exact value of $\chi'_{\{P_4, C_4\}}(n)$ for even $n$: observe that at most one (star orchard) template graph can have $n-1$ edges, i.e.\ at most one template graph can be a single star on $n$ vertices, because the center of one such star cannot be contained in any other template graph.
 This means that the trivial lower bound $\frac{n}{2}$ cannot be sharp for even $n$, if $n\ge4$, because each template would have exactly $n-1$ edges in a star orchard partition of $K_n$ with $\frac{n}{2}$ template graphs.
 So $\chi'_{\{P_4, C_4\}}(n)=\frac n2+1$ for even $n\ge4$.